tombinic/PPGAnalysis/README.md

 ## How to Use

-Detailed instructions on how to set up the environment, preprocess the data, train the models, and interpret the results can be found in the subsequent sections of this README.
+Detailed instructions on how to set up the environment, preprocess the data, train the models, and interpret the results can be found in the notebook in this folder.
+Just run the various cells.
+Clearly could be some errors due to path or missing files.